Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

 # IMPORTANT POST FLIGHT NOTES:
 - 3D printed material shrinks after cooling down from heat of motor
 - Removal of motor may be difficult or impossible after one or several flights
+     - New tapered intermal motor mount tube might mitigate this issue...
 - The smaller motor retainer cap may fit better after the first flight
 - If existing motor retainer caps no longer work, friction or tape may suffice for retention
 - PLA filament most suspectable to shrinking.
 Others may last longer.